sciZer0/7/v/README.md

 *More on the above below.*

-This paper proposes an idea of a new blockchain protocol that allows a blockchain in the long run to have strong **unchangeable fundamentals** and be simultaneously
+This paper proposes an idea of a new blockchain protocol that allows a blockchain in the long run to have strong **unchangeable fundamentals** and be

+* **highly-popular**
 * highly-decentralized
 * highly-sustainable
 * **highly-just**